Taiga Travel diary to Dashing through snow

 Due to reindeers eat moss, live on top of high mountains and Taiga forests.
 Tsaatans not only use reindeer meat, fat, milk, skin and hides but also train them to ride in the forest for migration and transportation in the difficult weather condition.
 Furthermore, they drove natural stones to make necklaces, cut reindeer horns and boil horns inside bark of a tree to create natural brown color to do different carvings on their horns and knives to merchandise for tourists to increase their family income.

-We all were not only very tired from long trip but also were very satisfied at our photographs, so we were all happy to go back homes and see the photos in big screen.
+We all were not only very tired from a long trip but also were very satisfied with our photographs, so we were all happy to go back homes and see the photos on the big screen.
 So we were offered by meals in the local homes and the following morning, went back to UB.
-Even though, all roads and mountain passes were almost closed due to slippery road and snow storm, luckily had good car and experienced driver, all arrived at homes safe and satisfied.
-Although, every trip is full with memories and happiness, the road leads home is the best and happiest.
-Our adventurous trip was not only the most memorable and unforgettable but also had enough good luck to take picture of ‘The reindeers are steaming up from their mouth under the full moon night’, later won the best prize ‘World Best Animal Picture Award’-all these seemed we were really blessed by sacred ‘Khangai’.
+Even though all roads and mountain passes were almost closed due to slippery road and snow storm, luckily had a good car and experienced driver, all arrived at homes safe and satisfied.
+Although every trip is full of memories and happiness, the road leads home is the best and happiest.
+Our adventurous trip was not only the most memorable and unforgettable but also had enough good luck to take pictures of ‘The reindeers are steaming up from their mouth under the full moon night’, later won the best prize ‘World Best Animal Picture Award’-all these seemed we were really blessed by sacred ‘Khangai’.